ungleich/cdist/cdist/conf/type/__preos_debootstrap/man.rst

     By default, 'remote-exec.sh' file under type's 'files' directory is used.

 suite
-    Use debian suite (default stable).
+    Use specified suite (default is stable).

 trigger-command
     Command PreOS will use to trigger cdist at cdist machine.